n8willis/opentype-shaping-documents/character-tables/character-tables-devanagari.md

 ## Devanagari Extended character table ##

-> Note: the cantillation marks of the "combining consonant" variery in
+> Note: the cantillation marks of the "combining consonant" variety in
 > the Devanagari Extended block are _not_ considered consonants for
 > shaping purposes (including syllable identification, the
 > determination of the base consonant, or positioning "Reph").